-Glycemic Index abbreviated as GI is an index which shows the rate of blood sugar level rising after consuming a particular meal.
-The standard used is pure glucose, and it is given the value of 100 by default.
-All other food GI’s are measured relative to this.
-For ease of application 3 main ranges of GI are identified.
-Low GI (55 and less), Medium GI (56-69), and High GI (70 and above) are the 3 main classes.
-Although a food is given a particular GI value, it may deviate in a range due to various reasons like batch or crop, methods of processing, packing and storing etc. This discussion is limited to Low GI and High GI.
+Glycemic Index (GI) is an index which shows the rate of blood sugar level rising after consuming a particular meal.
+The standard used to measure all other food GIs is pure glucose, which gives the value of 100 by default.
+For ease of application, there are three identified main ranges of GI such as Low GI (55 and less), Medium GI (56-69), and High GI (70 and above).
+Although a food gives a particular GI value, it may deviate in a range due to various reasons such as batch or crop, methods of processing, packing and storing etc.

-Low GI foods are highly recommendable to people suffering from Insulin resistance, diabetes, or hyperglycemia because they essentially need to maintain low blood glucose levels and low variation.
-Most fresh fruits and vegetables are low GI.
-Potatoes, sweet potatoes, beetroot etc. are exceptions.
-Beans such as kidney beans, lentils, soy, peanut, chickpea, walnut, and whole grains are very good examples for low GI foods.
-Low GI does not necessarily mean that the carbohydrate content is low.
-In order to take this in to account one should know the value of glycemic load of a certain food item.
+Low GI food is highly recommendable for people suffering from insulin resistance, diabetes, or hyperglycemia.
+This is because they essentially need to maintain low blood glucose levels and low variation.
+Most fresh fruits and vegetables are low GI foods.
+Furthermore, beans such as kidney beans, lentils, soy, peanut, chickpea, walnut, and whole grains are very good examples of low GI foods.
+However, low GI does not necessarily mean that the carbohydrate content of food is low.
+Hence, it is better to know the value of the glycemic load of a certain food item prior to consuming.

-High GI foods have Glycemic index 70 and higher.
-The meaning of high GI is that when these foods are taken the blood glucose levels rise very rapidly.
-This is an intense fluctuation of blood glucose level also called a “sugar spike”.
-Due to the rapid introduction of glucose body cannot use the load very efficiently and tends to store it as glycogen or fat.
+High GI foods have a Glycemic index of 70 and higher.
+When we consume high GI foods, our blood glucose level rises very rapidly.
+This is an intense fluctuation of blood glucose level called “sugar spike”.
+Due to this rapid introduction of glucose, the body cannot use the load very efficiently and tends to store it as glycogen or fat.
 This results in unhealthy weight gain.

-Also, high GI food consumption is dangerous to people suffering from diabetes, hyperglycemia and insulin resistance.
-However it is advisable that people suffering from hypoglycemia (low blood sugar) should take more of high GI food in their diets in order to maintain the healthy blood glucose levels.
-High GI foods are also used in situations where energy is needed rapidly E.g. after exercising, running a race etc. Food such as potatoes, white bread, white rice, extruded snacks, and breakfast cereals are popular high GI foods.
-Intake of high GI food can damage the liver and cardiovascular system in the long run.
-In some incidents eyes and brains etc. are also affected.
+Moreover, high GI food consumption is dangerous for people who are suffering from diabetes, hyperglycemia and insulin resistance.
+However, it is advisable that people suffering from hypoglycemia (low blood sugar) should take more of high GI food in their diets in order to maintain healthy blood glucose levels.
+Despite having negative effects, high GI foods are suitable for situations such as after exercising, running a race, etc. where energy supply should be quick.
+Food such as potatoes, white bread, white rice, extruded snacks, and breakfast cereals are popular high GI foods.
+It is important to know that intake of high GI food can damage the liver and cardiovascular system in the long run.
+In some incidents, it also can affect your eyes and brains.